UVM Political Science Students Win National Recognition

-Graduating with honors in political science will require the student to complete successfully two "honors courses" in addition to the senior honors seminar (POLS 293) in the fall of the senior year.
-Admission into the senior honors seminar is guaranteed to a student who has maintained at least a 3.6 overall grade point average (and work of similar quality in political science courses).
+Graduating with honors in political science will require the student to complete successfully two "honors courses" in addition to the senior honors seminar (POLS 293) in their senior year.
+Admission into the senior honors seminar is guaranteed to a student who has maintained at least a 3.5 overall grade point average (and work of similar quality in political science courses).
 Students with a grade average below this may be invited in any given year, though this is not guaranteed.

 The transcript of students who successfully complete the honors program in political science will be marked "honors graduate in political science."

 Admission into the Honors Program

 Students who have completed at least one course in political science with an A or A-, and who have an overall GPA of 3.6 or above, are eligible.
 Invitations are sent out by the Director of the Honors Program.
 If you have fulfilled the qualifications, but have inadvertently not received a letter of invitation, please contact the Director of the Honors Program, Professor Patrick Neal, Patrick.Neal@uvm.edu.